Religion and alcohol: Historical religions

+The relationship between religion and alcohol has developed alongside broader social, political, and cultural changes.
+In many pre-modern societies, alcoholic beverages were incorporated into everyday life as well as religious and ceremonial practices.
+Wine acquired particular importance in Christianity, where it became associated with the Eucharist and developed a lasting symbolic role in Christian ritual.
+In contrast, Islamic traditions developed a strong prohibition of intoxicating beverages, although the historical relationship between alcohol and Muslim societies has varied across periods and regions.

+Religious attitudes toward alcohol also influenced social reform movements.
+In the United States and parts of Europe, some Protestant groups became increasingly associated with temperance and abstinence movements during the nineteenth century.
+These movements contributed to wider debates over drinking, morality, public order, and government regulation.
+The relationship between religiously motivated abstinence and broader temperance campaigns therefore became an important part of the modern history of alcohol policy.

+Research has also considered the interaction between religion, spirituality and culture.
+A systematic review of medical literature concluded that cultural and religious or spiritual factors can influence patterns of alcohol use and may provide social support for abstinence in some communities.
+The review also emphasized that these relationships vary according to cultural and social context.

 Ancient Egyptian religion

 In Ancient Egyptian religion, beer and wine were drunk and offered to the gods in rituals and festivals.
 Beer and wine were also stored with the mummified dead in Egyptian burials.
 Other ancient religious practices like Chinese ancestor worship, Sumerian and Babylonian religion used alcohol as offerings to gods and to the deceased.
 The Mesopotamian cultures had various wine gods and a Chinese imperial edict (c.
 1,116 B.C.) states that drinking alcohol in moderation is prescribed by Heaven.

 Ancient Greek religion

 Bacchus pours wine from a cup for a panther, while Silenus plays the lyre, c.
 30 BC.

 In the ancient Mediterranean world, the Cult of Dionysus and the Orphic mysteries used wine as part of their religious practices.
 During Dionysian festivals and rituals, wine was drunk as way to reach ecstatic states along with music and dance.
 Intoxication from alcohol was seen as a state of possession by spirit of the god of wine Dionysus.
 Religious drinking festivals called Bacchanalia were popular in Italy and associated with the gods Bacchus and Liber.
 These Dionysian rites were frequently outlawed by the Roman Senate.